pagrus/galvanize-magonote/README.md

 certainly something that could be useful in the future.
 Fortunately comments are indexed sequentially which makes retrieval fairly straightforward.

+## Tools

+Magonote is written in python and relies on requests, Beautiful Soup, SciKit-learn, psycopg2, pandas, numpy &c.

+Some of the scraping was attempted first using cURL but throttling/rate-limiting became an issue and requests was used instead.

+PostgreSQL provides the DB, and it is hosted on an AWS EC2 Ubuntu instance with some S3 storage.

+## Outcomes

+The matricies are pretty sparse and it was difficult to determine how useful the predictions were.
+Validation for recommenders is difficult under the best of circumstances and so attempting to do so was postponed pending new data being made available.

+Anecdotal evidence suggests that while recommendations are better than random there is some room for improvement.

+## Future work

+Possibilities for improvements include

+- sentiment analysis
+- better use of tags, weighting
+- scheduled/automatic updating
+- incorporate new/better data

+## Name

 From [magonote](https://jisho.org/search/%E5%AD%AB%E3%81%AE%E6%89%8B)